tonyedwardspz/tonyedwardspz/_posts/2022-12-02-fatigue-is-a-fucker.md

 Hell.
 Even the medication I’ve been on since attack number one sucks.
 It’s caused my kidneys to show the early signs of failure.
 Whilst this was expected and monitored, they’re still not running at 100%.

 None of this would be an issue, and I probably would have recovered fully by now, if I’d had a chance to rest.
-Both of my new jobs have started since the first attack.
+Both of my new jobs have started shortly after the first attack.
 I got out of hospital on a Friday and started one of them the next Monday.
 The combination of immense amounts of travel, early mornings and a lack of decent rest have prevented a proper recovery.

 Add in the fact that a gradual and unnoticed change in eyesight is leaving me with constant headaches / migraines, you can see why it’s been a rough few months (even if I can't 🧐).